archbardinexile/BGCL/_posts/2024-10-19-spells-equipment.md

 There is a chance the parchment will be damaged when travelling distances over 120 feet.
 The DM may ask for an ability check to determine whether or not the spell reaches its target.

+### Imprison Creature

+*4th-level abjuration*

+- **Casting Time:** 1 action
+- **Range:** 30 feet
+- **Components:** V, S, M (a flask, locket or playing card)
+- **Duration:** Concentration, up to 1 minute

+Make a ranged spell attack against a creature that you can see within range.
+On a hit, the target takes 1d12 lightning damage and a sustained arc of magical energy connects the target to the flask (or similar object) in your hand.
+On each of your turns for the duration, you can use your action to deal 1d12 lightning damage to the target automatically.
+The spell ends if you use your action to do anything else.
+The spell also ends if the target is ever outside the spell's range or if it has total cover from you.
+If the creature is reduced to 0 hit points before the spell ends, the target shrinks to an imperceptible height and is imprisoned inside the flask.

+The flask becomes a magical item with 10 charges: while holding it, you can use an action to call forth the creature you imprisoned.
+It manifests in an unoccupied space that you can see within range.
+The creature disappears back into the flask when it drops to 0 hit points or when you use an action to end the spell.
+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you expend the flask's last charge, or the flask is destroyed, the creature is released and flees.

 ### Lantern Flail

 *Martial weapon, melee weapon, very rare (requires attunement).* 2 lb.